 1989 – The school’s student-produced weekly TV newscast begins.

 1988 – The school launches an annual two-week Summer High School Journalism Institute sponsored by The Arizona Republic.

-1984 - The Department of Journalism and Telecommunication is elevated from department to school status and named the Walter Cronkite School of Journalism and Telecommunication in honor of the legendary CBS News anchor.
+1984 – Under the leadership of ElDean Bennett, the Department of Journalism and Telecommunication is elevated from department to school status and named the Walter Cronkite School of Journalism and Telecommunication in honor of the legendary CBS News anchor.
 The first Cronkite Awards for Excellence in Journalism are presented to CBS founder William Paley and longtime CBS President Frank Stanton.

 1983 – The Cronkite Endowment Board of Trustees is created.